davidk101/cine-cast/README.md

 ## cinema-cast

-iOS app designed 100% programmatically(no Storyboard, SwiftUI or .xib files) to display information for the cast of a movie.
+iOS app designed 100% PROGRAMMATICALLY(no Storyboard, SwiftUI or .xib files) to display information for the cast of a movie.
 Data is retrieved via a GET request to the movieDB API and then populates the appropriate ViewController with that information.

 API provider: https://developers.themoviedb.org/3

+App demo:

 <p align="left">
   <img width="200" src="home.png">